gene-git/ssl-mgr/README.rst

 Recent changes and important info goes here.

+ * It seems letsencrypt dns-01 challenge may not always use the apex domain's authoritative servers or perhaps their (secondary) check can lag more.
+   At least it seems that way lately..
+   We tackle this with the addition of 2 new variables to the top level config:

+     * *dns-check-delay*.
+       Given in seconds, this causes a delay before attempting to validate that all authoritative servers have up to date acme challenge dns txt records.
+       Defaults to 240 seconds - this may well need to be made longer.
+       Obviously, this does lead to longer run times - by design.

+     * *dns_xtra_ns*.
+       List of nameservers (hostname or ip) which will be checked to have up to date acme challenge dns txt records in addition to each apex domain authoritative nameserver.
+       Default value is:

+       dns_xtra_ns = ['1.1.1.1', '8.8.8.8', '9.9.9.9', '208.67.222.222']

+     * improve the way nameservers are checked for being up to date with acme challenges.
+       First check the primary has all the acme challenge TXT records.
+Then check all nameservers, including the *xtra_ns* have the same serial as the primary

+ * Fix bug with letsencrypt test cert

+ * logs output directly by certbot are now in *<logdir>/letsencrypt* instead of the default /var/log/letsencrypt.

  * Adjust for upcoming python changes.
    Some argparse options have been deprecated in 3.12 and will be removed in 3.14.